MeetMakwana1903/Visitor-Counter-and-Automatic-Light/README.md

 3. Connect power supply and enjoy.

 ## Work:
-  When person is going inside the room then IR sensor will give signal to Arduino Nano/UNO and it will increace counter by +1.
-  When counter value is greater then 0 it will automatically turn on light.\
+  1. When person is going inside the room then IR sensor will give signal to Arduino Nano/UNO and it will increace counter by +1.When counter value is greater then 0 it will automatically turn on light.
-  When person is leaving the room then IR sensor will gove signal to the Arduino Nano/UNO and it will decrease counter by -1.
-  When counter value is reached zero then light will turn off automatically.
+  2. When person is leaving the room then IR sensor will gove signal to the Arduino Nano/UNO and it will decrease counter by -1.When counter value is reached zero then light will turn off automatically.